Overview

 The feature list can further be refined by clicking the filter button (three dots to the right of the search field) to open the filter dialog:

-• In the General tab (left), aligned features can be filtered by mass range, retention time range, and confidence score range, as well as by detected lipid classes.
-You can also choose to invert the filter, and whether you want to delete all non-matching compounds.
+tab (left), aligned features can be filtered by mass range, retention time range, and confidence score range, as well as by detected lipid classes.
+You can also choose to invert the filter, and whether you want to delete all non-matching compounds. - In the

-• In the Data Quality tab (middle), you can refine the preset quality filter.
+tab (middle), you can refine the preset quality filter. - In the

 Import of custom structure and spectra databases